tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 **Next Steps:**

-While this model is a great start in predicting ratings, there are a few areas for improvement that should be explored:
+While this model is a great start in predicting ratings, there are a few areas for improvement that should be explored.
 - Additional data should be obtained with ratings at the extremes, especially higher rated movies.
 - This model does not take into account actors, writers, or directors.
 These can absolutely influence a movie's rating.
 - Pulling data from additional ratings websites should be considered.
 While IMDb may be the most popular, it certainly isn't the only one.